Yale-Medicaid/Documentation/docs/tmsis/tmsis_getting_started.md

 	Error in `get_result(output = out, options)`: ! callr subprocess failed: could not start R, exited with non-zero status, has crashed or was killed ℹ See `$stderr` for standard error.
 	```

 	This often implies that you have not allocated enough memory to the task.
-You could start a new interactive session with more memory (the maximum is 30 GB per CPU core) or you can submit a job with SLURM.
+You could start a new interactive session with more memory or you can submit a job with SLURM.

 - You may have trouble installing R packages.
-You can try installing an older version from the CRAN archive, or you can try installing from R Universe.
+You can try [installing an older version](https://stackoverflow.com/questions/17082341/how-to-downgrade-an-r-package-by-installing-an-older-version) from the CRAN archive, or you can try installing from R Universe.

 ## Useful SLURM Commands